 The alternative hypothesis states that there is a relationship between the two variables being studied (one variable has an effect on the other).
 It states that the results are not due to chance and that they are significant in terms of supporting the theory being investigated.
 An alternative hypothesis is a statement that suggests a potential outcome that the researcher may expect (H1 or HA).
 An alternative hypothesis encompasses the followings:

-The two types of alternative hypothesis are: directional hypothesis and non-directional Hypothesis.
+The two types of alternative hypotheses are directional hypotheses and non-directional Hypotheses.
 A non-directional alternative hypothesis states that the null hypothesis is wrong.
 A non-directional alternative hypothesis does not predict whether the parameter of interest is larger or smaller than the reference value specified in the null hypothesis.
-Whereas a directional alternative hypothesis states that the null hypothesis is wrong, and also specifies whether the true value of the parameter is greater than or less than the reference value specified in null hypothesis.
+Whereas a directional alternative hypothesis states that the null hypothesis is wrong, and also specifies whether the true value of the parameter is greater than or less than the reference value specified in the null hypothesis.
 The advantage of using a directional hypothesis is increased power to detect the specific effect you are interested in.
 The disadvantage is that there is no power to detect an effect in the opposite direction.

 Derivation of Hypothesis

-Researcher notes the observations of behavior, thinks about the problem, turns to literature for clues, makes additional observations, derives probable relationships, and the hypothesizes an explanation.
-Hypothesis is then tested.
+The researcher notes the observations of behavior, thinks about the problem, turns to literature for clues, makes additional observations, derives probable relationships, and hypothesizes an explanation.
+A hypothesis is then tested.
 It may be limited in scope and can lead to unconnected findings, which could explain little about the research.

-Researcher begins by selecting a theory, derives a hypothesis leading to deductions derived through symbolic logic or mathematics.
+The researcher begins by selecting a theory and derives a hypothesis leading to deductions derived through symbolic logic or mathematics.
 These deductions are then presented in the form of statements accompanied by an argument or a rationale for the particular proposition.

 The following 5 steps are followed when testing hypotheses.

 1. Specify H0 and HA – the null and alternative hypotheses